Prisoner of war recognition supplement

 The POWR Supplement is a measure that provides special recognition of surviving former Australian prisoners of war (POWs), both veteran and civilian, for the severe hardships and deprivations they experienced.
 It applies to all surviving former Australian POWs from World War 2 and the Korean War.

-The POWR Supplement payment is currently $578.20 per fortnight and is indexed annually in accordance with the Consumer Price Index (CPI).
-This rate is current between September 20, 2019 and September 19, 2020.
+The POWR Supplement payment is currently $673.00 per fortnight and is indexed annually in accordance with the Consumer Price Index (CPI).
+This rate is current between 20 September 2021 and 19 September 2022.Back to top

 To be eligible for the POWR Supplement you must have been: